-C-TR-5 Pedestrian Bicycle and Network.
+C-TR-5 Bicycle and Pedestrian Network.
 Ensure that the Coastal Zone has adequate bicycle and pedestrian links, both internally and to other parts of the county, and that streetscape improvements and standards are safe and pedestrian and bicycle friendly.
-Consistent with LCP natural resource policies, avoid incursions into environmentally sensitive areas unless such incursions are dependent on the resource and the environmentally sensitive area is protected from significant disruption of habitat values.
+Consistent with LCP natural resource policies, avoid incursions into environmentally sensitive areas unless such incursions are dependent on the resource environmentally sensitive area is protected from significant disruption of habitat values.
 In addition, minimize impacts to active agricultural lands or operations.
 (See also Policy C-PK-14 Appropriate Alignment of the California Coastal Trail).